choval/datetime/README.md

 * rss(void) : string
 * w3c(void) : string

 Note that the ISO8601 constant returns the timezone without colon format.
-If needed, use the atom format or the `iso` method, which returns `Y-m-d\TH:i:sP`.
+If needed, use the `atom` format or the `iso` method, both return `Y-m-d\TH:i:sP`.